VectorInstitute/anomaly-detection-project/video_anomaly_detection/UCF-Crime/README.md

-# Anomaly Detection on UCF-Crime Dataset
+# UCF-Crime Anomaly Detection Bootcamp

 ## Introduction
 This repository contains the code and resources for performing video-level anomaly detection on the UCF-Crime dataset.